High Kings and Taoiseachs - Images of Ireland

 I took the bus, just like before,

-to see the friendly folk once more.
+to see the friendly town once more.

 the tanks have gone, the walls remain.